patil-rahuls/javascript-fundamentals/Modules/4_import_vs_require.md

 IMP - It will treat *.js* files as whatever the *default module system for the project* is (which is CommonJS UNLESS package.json says "type": "module").

-Hence, as long as Node JS doesn't consider *.js* files as import BY DEFAULT, we need to keep specifying "type": "module" inside the package.json file of our project.
+Hence, as long as Node JS doesn't consider *.js* files as *ES Modules* BY DEFAULT, we need to keep specifying "type": "module" inside the package.json file of our project.